Academic Policies

 Academic Misconduct Hearing

-If the Vice Dean, with guidance from the Department Chair, determines that the Complaint warrants proceeding with a formal hearing, the Vice Dean will notify the Respondent in writing of the Complaint(s).
+If the Assistant Dean, with guidance from the Department Chair, determines that the Complaint warrants proceeding with a formal hearing, the Vice Dean will notify the Respondent in writing of the Complaint(s).
 The notice shall specify the alleged misconduct and policy violation.

 The Department Chair will create a Hearing Panel to consider the case.